 - Mason jars or plastic containers for storing the jam.

-Fridge: Store your strawberry freezer jam in the fridge by spooning it into a glass jar and sealing it with an airtight lid.
-The fridge will keep it fresh for up to two weeks.
+Refrigerator: Store homemade strawberry freezer jam in a glass jar or airtight container for up to 2 weeks.

-Freezer: Store your freezer jam in the freezer by spooning it into a glass jar and sealing it with an airtight lid.
-The freezer will keep it fresh for up to six months.
+Freezer: Store freezer jam in the freezer in a glass jar or plastic container for up to 6 months.

 - Don't add the full amount of sugar in the beginning.
 Taste as you go, and add more sugar if needed.

-- Make sure that you stir your jam frequently while it is cooking.
-This will help keep it from burning or sticking to the pan.
+- Stir the jam frequently while it is cooking to prevent burning or sticking to the pan.

 - Test for doneness by placing a small spoonful of jam on a cold plate and refrigerating it for a few minutes; if it sets up, it's done.

-- Be patient!
-Let your jam cool completely before storing it in jars or containers.
+- Let the jam cool completely before storing it in jars or containers.

-Yes, you can make strawberry jam with frozen strawberries, but keep in mind it might not be as flavorful.
-Just remember to omit the amount of water in the recipe.
+Yes, you can make strawberry jam with frozen strawberries, but it might not be as flavorful.
+Just omit the water in the recipe.

 Equipment